joansola/slamtb/README.txt

 =================================
 To make it work, start Matlab and follow these steps:

-1. Let us call the toolbox path %SLAM.
-From the Matlab prompt, > cd  %SLAM/
+1. Let us call the toolbox path %SLAMTB.
+    From the Matlab prompt,  >> cd  %SLAMTB/

-2. Add all subdirectories in %SLAM/ to your Matlab path.
+2. Add all subdirectories in %SLAMTB/ to your Matlab path using the provided script:
+    From the Matlab prompt,  >> slamrc

 3. Edit file userData.m and enter the data of your experiment.